 At present, blockchain technology is massively being implemented in many enterprises, thanks to the blockchain as a service industry.
-In reality, blockchain as a service companies offers a different kind of development environments for companies without any knowledge of blockchain.
+In reality, blockchain as a service company offers a different kind of development environments for companies without any knowledge of blockchain.

 However, as most of the leading enterprise blockchain platforms are open source, anyone can freely use it on their system.
-But for that, they would need development teams to help to add more features or help them integrate it.
+But for that, they would need development teams to help to add more features or help them integrate them.

 The future of blockchain is quite bright.
-As you can see the simple definition of blockchain timeline shows great promise.
+As you can see, the simple definition of blockchain timeline shows great promise.
 Moreover, it is estimated that the blockchain marketplace will exceed $3.1 trillion by the year 2030.